FOSS4GAcademy/GST101FOSS4GLabs/Module 6 Lab/QGIS 2.8/Module 6 Lab.md

 ![Text Output for the Supervised Classification](figures/Text_Output_for_the_Supervised_Classification.png "Text Output for the Supervised Classification")

-25. Now you’ll bring the MultiSpec supervised classification results into QGIS Desktop.
+25. Now you will bring the MultiSpec supervised classification results into QGIS Desktop.
 If necessary Open QGIS Desktop and from the menu bar choose Project | Open Recent | Lab 6.qgs.

 26. Click the Add Raster Layer button and choose the ag020522_DPAC.gis file.

 27. Right click on the layer in the Layers panel and choose Set Layer CRS from the context menu.

 28. Choose WGS84/UTM zone 16N from the Recently used coordinate reference systems.
 The layer should overlay your image.